pdpy11/sublime-plugin/README.md

 If you installed the pdpy11 compiler correctly, the build script should work as is.
 If it doesn't, open the Sublime console via Ctrl-\` and check if any errors appear when you try to build a program.

 If it says anything along the lines of 'pdpy11: No such file or directory', this means you didn't set up PATH correctly.
 The pdpy11 README describes how this should be done.
 A robust way to check if everything is installed correctly is to try to run `pdpy11 -h` in the command prompt and see if it shows a help message or an error.

+If you have any problems with installing pdpy11 or the integration glue, please don't hesitate to contact me via [issues](https://github.com/pdpy11/sublime-plugin/issues).